Absence and term time holiday requests

 Term time holiday/leave of absence requests

 The current law does not give any entitlement to parents to take their child on holiday during term time.
-If you intend to take your child out of school during term time please complete a notification of leave of absence form which can be collected from the school office.
+If you intend to take your child out of school during term time please complete a notification of leave of absence form which can be collected from the school office, or found in the appendices of our Attendance Policy.

 Where family holidays or extended leave is taken without the school’s permission: